richievos/hangman/README.md

 This implements an API for a variant of the [Hangman game](https://en.wikipedia.org/wiki/Hangman_(game)).

+## Implementation Notes

+Generally this is less about the game, and more about experimentation in implementing this system.
+In particular this implementation:

+* is built on the latest Spring Boot (Lovelace-SR18)
+* persists into Dynamodb
+* is tested via junit5
+* manages instances via Docker/docker-compose
+* uses a lock-less data storage/management implementation

 ## Requirement Notes

-In the interests of time, the current design of this system has the following simplifications:
+In the interests of time, the current design of this system has the following idiosyncracies:

-* word list is a static configuration, versus being pulled from a data store
+* the word list is a static configuration, versus being pulled from a data store
-* who performed any given operation is not stored (no audit logging, no caller tracking)
+* no user management / audit logging / client tracking for who is using a game
 * no client id requirements nor tracking
 * no rate limiting
 * no logging or metric tie-ins (though the endpoints will generate metrics if that was plugged in)
 * failure cases of the API are not documented (400s / 500s)
-* repeated guesses of the same letter are ignored.
+* repeated guesses of the same letter are ignored (intentionally).
 A letter submission is idempotent since that's usually how the game would be played, and it simplifies client-server interactions around retries and failure cases.

 ### Future Extension Notes